johind/pydirectus/README.md

 ### Authentication

-Authentication is handled automatically, and you have a couple of options:
+The authentication process is done automatically, and you have a couple of options to choose from:

-- **Static Token:** Provide a static token for straightforward authentication.
+- **Static Token:** Provide a static token for simple authentication that bypasses the logic of the authentication process.
-- **Username and Password:** Use your Directus username and password for more secure authentication.
+- **Username and Password:** Use your Directus username and password for a more secure authentication.

 ```python
 directus = DirectusClient(